zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     }

-### Periodic heartbeat to call the API ML Discovery Service
+### Explanation of the periodic heartbeat to call the API ML Discovery Service

 REST services must renew their registration lease by sending heartbeats to the Eureka Discovery Service.
 The heartbeat informs the Eureka Discovery Service that the instance is still alive.
 REST services that are onboarded using an enabler, incorporate a Eureka client instance, which automatically sends heartbeats to the Eureka Discovery Service.

-The Eureka client in the onboarded REST service sends a heartbeat request to the Eureka Server every 30 seconds by default.
+The Eureka client in the onboarded REST service sends a heartbeat request to the Eureka server every 30 seconds by default.
 If the server does not receive a renewal in 90 seconds, it removes the instance from its registry.

 **Note:** The interval of the EurekaClient heartbeat is a configurable setting.
 However, we do not recommend changing this interval.
 The server uses that information to determine if there is a widespread problem with client to server communication.
 If you choose to reconfigure the heartbeat setting, we recommend that the interval for the heartbeat is no longer than 30 seconds.

+<font color = "red"> Is this a step?
+Does the person onboarding the service need to issue this PUT method? </font>

 The heartbeat is issued by `EurekaClient` using the Http `PUT`  method in the following format: